-EXERCISE 6.22.
-This exercise sets a simple task: estimate the complex number B(3i/4) for a classical finite Blaschke product B. However, all you know about B is this: B(0) = 0, B(1) = 1, B has three zeros (counting multiplicies), and B has branching (i.e., B' vanishes) at $z_1 = (1 + i)/2$ and $z_2 = -1/2$.
+EXERCISE 6.23.
+This exercise sets a simple task: estimate the complex number B(3i/4) (???
+Maple to find this value) for a classical finite Blaschke product B. However, all you know about B is this: B(0) = 0, B(1) = 1, B has three zeros (counting multiplicies), and B has branching (i.e., B' vanishes) at $z_1 = (1+i)/2$ and $z_2 = -1/2$.
 It is known that appropriate discrete finite Blaschke products b_n will converge uniformly on compact subset of \mathbb{D} to B (an extension of the Rodin/Sullivan theorem to branched packings).
-(S) BlaschkeRefine (S) allows you to create discrete functions b_n (at various refinement levels) based solely on this type of data.
+SBlaschkeRefine S allows you to create discrete functions b_n (at various refinement levels) based solely on this type of data.
 You will have to tailor the construction and normalizations to match this particular B. Then you are asked to apply two methods for estimating B(3i/4): (1) Use the values $b_n(3i/4)$ for the b_n you constructed.
-(2) Locate the zeros of the b_n , use those to build a classical finite Blaschke product \hat{B} close to B, then compute $\hat{B}(3i/4)$ in your favorite mathematics software.
-The point is that classical Blaschke products are best constructed from their zeros, while their discrete analogues are best constructed from their branch points.
+(2) Locate the zeros of the b_n , use those to build a classical finite Blaschke product \hat{B} close to B, then compute $\hat{B}(3i/4)$. ???
+The point is that classical Blaschke products are best constructed from their zeros (see ???), while their discrete analogues are best constructed from their branch points.

-Nearly every script from Sections 6.4 and 6.5 involves packings which are subject to the types of refinements we've just discussed, and invariably the discrete objects will converge under this refinement to their classical counterparts.
+Nearly every script from section ?? involves packings which are subject to the types of refinements we've just discussed, and invariably the discrete objects will converge under this refinement to their classical counterparts.
 The reader should pick a topic and create a script which implements appropriate refinement: discrete exponentials, discrete rational maps, discrete ratio function constructions, discrete harmonic functions - each project will have its distinct character.